How Samsung will keep the Galaxy S8 from catching fire

 Samsung's development on the Galaxy S8 was nearly done by the time the Note 7 started having problems.
 But that didn't stop Samsung from making some changes to the new phone's batteries.

-The company lowered the capacity in the Galaxy S8 to 3,000 mAh and the 6.2-inch Galaxy S8+ to 3,500 mAh.
-That's less than last year's S7 Edge, which had a 3,600 mAh battery.
+The company lowered the capacity in the Galaxy S8 to 3,000 mAh and in the 6.2-inch Galaxy S8 Plus to 3,500 mAh.
+That's less than in last year's S7 Edge, which had a 3,600 mAh battery.
 Samsung hasn't talked about battery life on the new phones, but said they should last longer thanks to energy management software and other tweaks.

-Samsung also made the battery longer lasting through hundreds of recharges.
-After about six months to a year of use, the Galaxy S8 will have better battery life than its predecessor.
+Samsung also made the battery longer-lasting through hundreds of recharges.
+After about six months to a year of use, the Galaxy S8 will have better battery life than its predecessor, the company says.
 And it will continue to hold a charge better after even two years.
 That's because Samsung focused on making the battery more durable and able to withstand hundreds of charging cycles.

 "Where most batteries hold about 80 percent of their charge after two years, this battery should be capable of 95 percent of its original capacity," said Oh Boo-keun, vice president of Samsung's mobile R&D team, who oversees the division's battery technology development.